 Privacy at NewHope

 NewHope is committed to protecting people’s privacy in accordance with the 13 Australian Privacy Principles (APPs).
 We have policy that sets out how we will collect, use, store, disclose and deidentify your personal information.
 You can read the policy here.

 We want our staff to be safe and we want our buildings and meeting spaces to be safe for all.
 We comply with Victoria’s Occupational Health and Safety act and Regulations.

-If you see something that is ‘not right’ please let us know by contacting Judy Louie at firstname.lastname@example.org
+If you see something that is ‘not right’ please let us know by contacting Heather Coleman at firstname.lastname@example.org

 We welcome the opportunity to support one another on our journeys of healing.
 We do all we can as an organisation to avoid accidents and harm, but pain and hurt comes to all our lives.
 We believe that communities of hope can offer healing and hope.

 You can contact a pastor at NewHope or make use of our counselling services.

 NewHope is committed to being more than a safe organisation – we are committed to a journey of healing in each other’s lives and to flourishing together.
 We are committed to a world full of HOPE.